How to Have a Romantic Valentine's day on a Budget

 1. Plan a romantic dinner for less

 A Valentine’s Day classic is to take your partner out for a fancy and romantic dinner.
-The only thing is, restaurants book up fast and have a habit of raising the prices to make the most of the added demand.
+The only thing is, often raise prices or book up on Valentine’s Day.
+Look for restaurant voucher codes to lower the blow, with special Valentine’s Day menus or offers.

 2. Gift thoughtfully without overspending